agustinguerr4/point-of-sale/README.md

-# ERP - Point Of Sale - Sistema de Gestión
+# ERP - Point Of Sale

 This was my first project.
 It was built mostly with PHP and JavaScript.
 It was built as a gift for a friend.